Skip to content

 ├─ 1.5.7: Dehallucination Gate

-Phase 2: Design (STANDARD/COMPLEX only; skip if escape hatch)
+Phase 2: Design (if needs_design; needs_infrastructure implies needs_design; skip if escape hatch)

 ├─ 2.2: Subagent invokes reviewing-design-docs